 We may be required to or choose to obtain further funding through public equity offerings, debt financings, royalty-based financing arrangements, collaborations and licensing arrangements or other sources.
 If we raise additional funds through further issuances of equity or convertible debt securities, our existing stockholders could suffer significant dilution, and any new equity securities we issue could have rights, preferences and privileges superior to those of holders of our common stock.
 Any debt financing obtained by us would be senior to our common stock, would likely cause us to incur interest expense, and could involve restrictive covenants relating to our capital raising activities and other financial and operational matters, which may increase our expenses and make it more difficult for us to obtain additional capital and to pursue business opportunities, including potential acquisitions and in-licensing opportunities.
-Under our existing credit facility, the Amended and Restated Loan and Security Agreement dated September 10, 2019 (as amended, supplemented or otherwise modified from time to time, including by that certain First Amendment to the Amended and Restated Loan and Security Agreement dated April 21, 2020, that certain Second Amendment to Amended and Restated Loan and Security Agreement dated October 23, 2020, and that certain Fifth Amendment to Amended and Restated Loan and Security Agreement dated October 23, 2020, and that certain Fifth Amendment to Amended and Restated Loan and Security Agreement dated May 3, 2021, collectively, the "Amended Loan Agreement") with Oxford Finance LLC, as the collateral agent and a lender, and Silicon Valley Bank, as a lender, and the Company, we are restricted in our ability to incur additional indebtedness and to pay dividends but, in connection with our public notes offering, the Lenders consented to the Convertible Notes (defined below) offering as permitted convertible indebtedness.
-Any additional debt financing that we may secure in the future could i capital raising activities, buying or selling assets and other financial and operational matters, which may make it more difficult for us to obtain additional capital, manage our business and pursue business opportunities.
+Under our existing credit facility, the Amended and Restated Loan and Security Agreement dated September 10, 2019 (as amended, supplemented or otherwise modified from time to time, including by that certain First Amendment to the Amended and Restated Loan and Security Agreement dated April 21, 2020, that certain Second Amendment to Amended and Restated Loan and Security Agreement dated August 5, 2020, that certain Fourth Amendment to the Amended and Restated Loan and Security Agreement dated October 23,

+2020, that certain Fifth Amendment to Amended and Restated Loan and Security Agreement dated May 3, 2021, that certain Consent under Loan and Security Agreement dated May 24, 2021, and that certain Joinder and Sixth Amendment to Amended and Restated Loan and Security Agreement dated October 5, 2021, collectively, the "Amended Loan Agreement") with Oxford Finance LLC, as the collateral agent and a lender, and Silicon Valley Bank, as a lender, Xeris Biopharma Holdings, Inc., Xeris Pharmaceuticals, Inc. and Strongbridge U.S. Inc., we are restricted in our ability to incur additional indebtedness and to pay dividends but, in connection with our public notes offering, the Lenders consented to the Convertible Notes (defined below) offering as permitted convertible indebtedness.
+Any additional debt financing that we may secure in the future could include similar or more restrictive covenants relating to our capital raising activities, buying or selling assets and other financial and operational matters, which may make it more difficult for us to obtain additional capital, manage our business and pursue business opportunities.
 We may also be required to secure any such debt obligations with some or all of our assets.
 For example, our Amended Loan Agreement is secured by substantially all of our property and assets, including our intellectual property assets, subject to certain exceptions.